PeppeL-G/bagawork/docs/code-files/src/routes/(other)/tutorials/programming/06-booleans-keepif-and-showif/+page.md

 * In a message app: You have 0 messages
 	* If `true`, show the text *You have no messages*
 	* If `false`, show a list with the messages
-* In a healthapp: The entered age is negative
+* In a health app: The entered age is negative
 	* If `true`, show the text *The age must be greater than or equal to 0*
 	* If `false`, show the text *The entered age is OK*